QiuDylan/Cooper_FSAE/S2025/Driver Input/README.md

 Functions
 -	Apps_check
     - Checks for implausibility between APPS sensors.
-If the difference between APPS_1 and APPS_2 is more than 10% and lasts for more than 100 ms, the throttle output is 0.
-Otherwise, the throttle output is the ratio between APPS_1 and APPS_2
+Checks for implausibility between APPS sensors.
+If the difference between percent output of APPS_1 and percent output APPS_2 is more than 10% and lasts for more than 100 ms, the throttle output is 0.
+Otherwise, the throttle output is the ratio between APPS_1 and APPS_2.
 -	RTDS_check
     - Indicates if the vehicle is Ready to Drive.
 The conditions for Ready to Drive are if the tractive system is active, brake pressure > 0, and the button is pressed.
     - Linearly converts 0-100mV brake pressure input into 0-5V brake pressure output